unixwzrd/oobabooga-macOS/macOS-Install.md

     pip install --no-cache --no-binary :all: --upgrade --compile -e .
 ```

-**NOTE** when you run this you will need to make sure whatever application is using this is specifying number of GPU or GPU layers greater than zero, it shoudl be at least one for teh GGML library to allocate space in the Applie Silicon M1 or M2 GPU space.
+**NOTE** when you run this you will need to make sure whatever application is using this is specifying number of GPU or GPU layers greater than zero, it should be at least one for the GGML library to allocate space in the Apple Silicon M1 or M2 GPU space.

 ## Pandas

-Pandas is now on the requirements list and I belieev it was being installed prior to that.
+Pandas is now on the requirements list and I believe it was being installed prior to that.
 It's probably a good idea, just like some of the other modules to do a forced recompile  I haven't investigated whether or not it uses MPS, but it should probably be included.

 ```bash
 # Optional, but will give finer granularity of you need to rollback.